eavonius/powerdelivery/environments.markdown

 Powerdelivery uses PowerShell to communicate from the computer running a [target](targets.html) to a remote node.
 When a fresh copy of Windows is installed on the node, default permissions usually prevent this from occurring.
 Without a way around this, you will be denied permission to apply roles to it.

-To enable deployment to an on-premise node, first login to that node and <a href="https://raw.githubusercontent.com/eavonius/powerdelivery/master/Scripts/Nodes/AllowDelivery.ps1" target="_blank">download this powerdleivery script</a>a> as *AllowDelivery.ps1*.
+To enable deployment to an on-premise node, first login to that node and <a href="https://raw.githubusercontent.com/eavonius/powerdelivery/master/Scripts/Nodes/AllowDelivery.ps1" target="_blank">download this powerdelivery script</a> as *AllowDelivery.ps1*.
 Open an Administrator PowerShell console and change your working directory to wherever you downloaded it.

 <br />